 So-called economic rationality is a species of mere calculation, not any form of substantive Reason.
 Reason not only is concerned with meanings, but always potentially puts presumed meanings into question.

 The basic principles of economic rationality are that all money is created equal, and that everything has its price.
 Money putatively becomes a universal calculator, potentially supplying algorithms for all practical questions.
 From the point of view of Reason, this may result in sheer insanity.
 Practically, it causes suffering, and potentially the destruction of life on our planet.
+(See also Freedom from False Freedom.)

 Aristotle clearly considered a preoccupation with money and profit over substantive values to be unseemly and incompatible with virtue.
-That of course does not mean we should be economically foolish.